RandomKiddo/influence/README.md

 Agrapher works in the same exact way except Grapher.graph(eq, timetoclose=None), can have a given timeout

-##### Array
+###### Array Class

-Creates an array
+Makes an array.
 An array is like a list, except it has a definite, unchangeable size, but elements can be changed inside of it (unlike a tuple)

-###### Array Class

-Makes an array

 Importing:
 ```py